Travel to India during Covid-19: What you need to know before you go - KTVZ

 The National Tiger Conservation Authority closed the reserves, stating: “This latest instance of a zoo animal getting infected by Covid-19 once again indicates the high likelihood of disease transmission from affected human beings to captive wild animals.
 A similar transmission may also happen in tiger reserves.”

-The country has seen over 30.1 million cases and 393,310 deaths as of June 25, overtaking Brazil as the country with the world’s second highest case numbers, after the United States, and joining them to be the only three countries in the world to have passed 300,000 deaths on May 24.
+The country has seen nearly 30.5 million cases and 400,312 deaths as of July 2, overtaking Brazil as the country with the world’s second highest case numbers, after the United States, and joining them to be the only three countries in the world to have passed 300,000 deaths on May 24.

 While the outbreak is beginning to abate in major cities such as Delhi and Mumbai, its spread to rural areas is drawing concern.